 Designed for effortless cleaning

 That’s why Collomix places as much value on the design of new machines and devices as on efficiency and performance.
 So, for example, the hand-mixers of the Xo range allow the user to work in an upright position.
 This helps avoid unhealthy forced postures.
-The mixing stations and transport trolley offered as add-ons or accessories or the LevMix filler mixer allow effortless work which is easy on your back.
+The mixing stations and transport trolley offered as add-ons or accessories or the LevMix Mixer allow effortless work which is easy on your back.